publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptVI/m__us_usc_t26_s164.md

                 (i) the tax imposed by section 2601, and

-                (ii) any State tax described in section 2604,
+                (ii) any State tax described in section 2604 (as in effect before its repeal),

                 but only to the extent such tax is imposed on a transfer which is included in the gross income of the distributee and to which section 666 does not apply.